 4. Revision of Manuscripts

 Manuscripts sent back to the authors for revision should be returned to the editor without delay.
 Revised manuscripts can be sent to the editorial office through the Online Submission Interface (https://journal.iaimnumetrolampung.ac.id/index.php/numerical/).
 The Revised manuscripts returned later than three months will be considered new submissions.

 5. Editorial Office of Numerical: Jurnal Matematika dan Pendidikan Matematika

 Jl.
 RA Kartini 28 Purwosari Metro Utara Lampung: 34118 email: email@example.com

-Author should first register as Author and/or is offered as Reviewer through the following address: https://journal.iaimnumetrolampung.ac.id/index.php/numerical/about/submissions
+The author should first register as Author and/or be offered as a Reviewer through the following address: https://journal.iaimnumetrolampung.ac.id/index.php/numerical/about/submissions

-The author should fulfill the form as detail as possible where the star marked form must be entered.
-After all form textbox was filled, Author clicks on “Register” button to proceed the registration.
-Therefore, Author is brought to online author submission interface where Author should click on New Submission.
+The author should fulfill the form as detailed as possible where the star-marked form must be entered.
+After all form textbox was filled, the Author clicks on “Register” button to proceed with the registration.
+Therefore, the Author is brought to online author submission interface where Author should click on New Submission.
 In the Start, a New Submission section, click on “Click Here: to go to step one of the five-step submission process”.
 The following are five steps in online submission process:

 - Step 1 - Starting the Submission: Select the appropriate section of the journal, i.e. Original Research Articles, Review Article, or Short Communication.
 Thus, the author must check-mark on the submission checklists.